goetzk/tendenci-community/paper-cuts.rst

 There is not - that I know of - a published roadmap for Tendenci providing information at _any_ level.
 This means community CANT proactively fix things which will help T's parent, unless they decide the need is so real they'll risk the changes sitting idle (I refer to the recent Python 3/Django 1.11/2.0 branches as examples).

-    - https://github.com/tendenci/tendenci/issues/660 .
-If we know what is desired someone might be willing to chip in and either write the docs (or whatever) or at least start them
+Related to that is detail in tickets.
+A recent example of a ticket which isn't very detailed is https://github.com/tendenci/tendenci/issues/660 .
+If the community know what is desired someone might be willing to chip in and either write the docs or start developing a feature.

 Contributions need to be matched